jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 Tried to implement FIR adaptive multipath filter for the sampled input before the phase discriminator, but failed.
 See the branch `failed-multipathfilter`.
 I will put this for the record only.
 Computational burden: x2 or x3, not really worth trying for.
 The coefficients were not stable and did not converge.
 TODO: learn the basics again.

+### 19-JAN-2019

+Tried another algorithm to reduce multipath distortion.
+This algorighm does not diverge by nature (no feedback), but unable to decide the optimal point.
+See the branch `distortion-reduction`.
+I will put this for the record only.
+Computational burden: x2, not really worth trying for.

 ## References

 (Including Japanese books here with Japanese titles)